ProtonVPN/android-app/openvpn/src/main/cpp/openvpn3/doc/webauth.md

 is made from an internal webview.
 The server may choose to serve a web page that integrates better into the flow of an app or ignore the parameter.

+If an internal webview is used, the app should clearly indicate that the user is interacting with an external website rather than with the app itself to avoid phishing attacks.

 Initial hiding of a webview
 ---------------------------

 There are situations where initially hiding the webview is desirable.
 Mainly when relying on persistent storage/cookies on the client webview to determine if user input is required or not.
 Starting all web auth hidden would break web login pages that are not specifically designed to work with OpenVPN.
-Therefore this feature must be implemented strictly as opt-in.
+Therefore, this feature must be implemented strictly as opt-in.
-To enable this mode the url should have the parameter `OVPN_WEBVIEW_HIDDEN=1` as parameter in the url.
+To enable this mode the flags of WEB_AUTH need to contain `hidden`. the url.
 When a client implements this mode it must also implement the State API to allow the web page to show the webview.
 A web login must not depend on the feature being present.

 State API
 ---------
 This API is optional on both server and client side.
-Neither should the client side assume that this API will be used during login process (unless `OVPN_WEBVIEW_HIDDEN=1` is used) nor should the server side assume that this API is present.
+Neither should the client side assume that this API will be used during login process nor should the server side assume that this API is present.

 The reason to make this API optional on the client side is that client are allowed to open the URL in the default browser of the user that has no specific OpenVPN support.
 On the server